-Chris Andersen is Professor in the Faculty of Native Studies at the University of Alberta and is currently the Director of the Rupertsland Centre for Métis Research.
-He is the author of two books: (with Maggie Walter) Indigenous Statistics: A Quantitative Indigenous Methodology (Left Coast Press, 2013) and “Métis”: Race, Recognition and the Struggle for Indigenous Peoplehood (UBC Press, 2014).
-With Evelyn Peters, he also co-edited Indigenous in the City: Contemporary Identities and Cultural Innovation (UBC Press, 2013).
-Andersen was a founding member of the Native American and Indigenous Studies Association Executive Council.
-He is a member of Statistics Canada’s Advisory Committee on Social Conditions and is editor of the journal aboriginal policy studies.
-He was recently named to the Royal Society of Canada’s College of New Scholars, Artists, and Scientists.
+Chris Andersen received his PhD in 2005 from the Department of Sociology at the University of Alberta and became a faculty member of the Faculty of Native Studies in 2000.
+In 2014, he was awarded Full Professorship.
+He is the former Director of the Rupertsland Centre for Métis Research and is currently the Dean (Interim) of the Faculty.
+Dr. Andersen is the author of two books including, with Maggie Walter, Indigenous Statistics: A Quantitative Indigenous Methodology (Left Coast Press, 2013) and “Métis”: Race, Recognition and the Struggle for Indigenous Peoplehood (UBC Press, 2014).
+In 2015, the Native American and Indigenous Studies Association awarded “Métis” the “2014 Prize for Best Subsequent Book in Native American and Indigenous Studies” and in 2016, it was shortlisted for the 2015 Canada Prize.
+With Jean O’Brien, he also co-edited the recently published Sources and Methods in Indigenous Studies (Taylor & Francis, 2017).
+Andersen was a founding member of the Native American and Indigenous Studies Association Executive Council, is a member of Statistics Canada’s Advisory Committee on Social Conditions and is editor of the journal aboriginal policy studies.
+He was recently named as a Member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.